ai-action/diffused/README.md

 pip install diffused
 ```

-Generate an image with [model](https://huggingface.co/segmind/tiny-sd) and prompt:
+Generate an image with a [model](https://huggingface.co/segmind/tiny-sd) and a prompt:

 ```py
 # script.py